MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 - The [required licensing and devices](./requirements.md).

-- An Azure Active Directory account to sign into the app.
+- An Azure Active Directory account to sign in to the app.

 ### Add and assign licenses

 Add and assign licenses to *individual users* or a *group of users* in your organization through the Microsoft 365 or Microsoft 365 administrator portal.

-1. Log into the [Microsoft 365 or Microsoft 365 administrator portal](https://www.microsoft.com/microsoft-365/business/office-365-administration) using your organization’s admin account.
+1. Sign in to the [Microsoft 365 or Microsoft 365 administrator portal](https://www.microsoft.com/microsoft-365/business/office-365-administration) using your organization’s admin account.

 1. Add and assign licenses:
    - To add a user and assign a license at the same time, see [Add users and assign licenses at the same time](/office365/admin/add-users/add-users).
 In the **Product licenses** section, make sure to provide them with Dynamics 365 Remote Assist and Microsoft Teams licenses.